basho/basho_docs/source/languages/en/riak/dev/using/search.md

 ```

 If you've used Riak before, you may have noticed that this is no
-different from setting values without Riak Search.
-This is how we would
+different from storing values without Riak Search.
+That's because we
-sum up the design goals of Riak Search:
+designed Riak Search with the following design goal in mind:

 #### Write it like Riak, query it like Solr

-But how does Riak Search know how to index values, given that values are
+But how does Riak Search know how to index values, given that you can
-opaque in Riak?
+store opaque values in Riak?
 For that, we employ extractors.

 ## Extractors

 Extractors are modules in Riak that accept a Riak value with a certain
-content type, and convert it into a list of fields capable of being
+content type and convert it into a list of fields that can be indexed by
-indexed by Solr.
-This is done transparently and automatically as part of
+Solr.
+This is done transparently and automatically as part of the
-the indexing process.
+indexing process.

 Our current example uses the JSON extractor, but Riak Search also
 extracts indexable fields from the following content types: